 Learn something new every day

-The body can manufacture glucose from l-alanine in the presence of alanine aminotrasferase (ALT), which is found predominantly in the liver.
+The primary functions of this amino acid in the human body relate to the metabolism of glucose and pyruvate, which are essentially a sugar compound and an acid used for cellular energy gain.
+The body can manufacture glucose from the amino acid in the presence of alanine aminotrasferase (ALT), which is found predominantly in the liver.
 Although it is not as efficient a means of producing glucose as methods that make use of lactate, it does not require the use of the coenzyme ubiquinone or nicotinamide adenine dinucleotide dihydroxygenase.
 This can provide a significant advantage in certain short-lived anaerobic muscle use.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!